 MyTimetable updates regularly, so should there be a change to your timetable, it will be reflected in MyTimetable.

-Group allocations and more information about the content of ITP will be provided through the Health and Exercise Science Moodle Hub: <https://moodle.bath.ac.uk/course/view.php?id=57126>
+Group allocations will be provided through the Health and Exercise Science Moodle Hub: <https://moodle.bath.ac.uk/course/view.php?id=57126>

 Full information is available online.
 Please refer to Important Links and Information in this Handbook.